Welcome

 Theme

 The universal message of a text (e.g. 'perseverance pays off').
-Different from topic - the theme is what the text says ABOUT life or human nature.
+Different from topic.

 Narrative